Torrance High School: Campus

 The Long Beach earthquake (magnitude 6.4) on March 10, 1933, left its mark on the campus.
 The quake destroyed the upper part of the original auditorium and caused the ground near it to sink several feet.
 The area was nicknamed the "Sunken Garden" until rebuilt.
 The landmark auditorium replacing it was built in 1937 as a Works Progress Administration project while the elevated administrative offices were added in 1962.

-The Ted T. Tanouye Memorial is located directly across from THS.
-Tanouye, class of 1938, was a technical sergeant in the US Army's 442nd Regimental Combat Team who was awarded the Medal of Honor posthumously.
-The memorial was dedicated in 2004 on the 60th anniversary of the Tanouye's heroic acts during World War II.

 In 2018, Architectural Digest named Torrance High School the most beautiful high school in California.

 Filming history

 Torrance High's unique architecture and relative proximity to Hollywood Studios make it an ideal filming location for major television programs and motion pictures.
 Its credits include: